adshares/adshares-docs/protocol/infrastructure/infra_dsi.rst

 are not covered by :ref:`Adshares Protocol <adshares-protocol>`.

-Whereas the communication between :ref:`Demand-Side Platform <protocol-definitions-dsp>` and its :ref:`Ad Pay Module <protocol-definitions-apm>` might be part of :ref:`Adshares Protocol <adshares-protocol>` in case :ref:`Ad Pay Module <protocol-definitions-apm>` is delivered by a third-party :ref:`Software Provider <protocol-definitions-softwareprovider>`.
-If this is the case, :ref:`Demand-Side Platform <protocol-definitions-dsp>` calls its :ref:`Ad Pay Module <protocol-definitions-apm>` to outsource to it the process of generating a :ref:`Payment Report <protocol-definitions-paymentreport>`.
+Whereas the communication between :ref:`Demand-Side Platform <protocol-definitions-dsp>` and its :ref:`Ad Pay Module <protocol-definitions-apm>` might be part of :ref:`Adshares Protocol <adshares-protocol>` in case :ref:`Ad Pay Module <protocol-definitions-apm>` is externalized and delivered by a third-party :ref:`Software Provider <protocol-definitions-softwareprovider>`.
+If this is the case, :ref:`Demand-Side Platform <protocol-definitions-dsp>` calls its :ref:`Ad Pay Module <protocol-definitions-apm>` to outsource to it the process of generating :ref:`Payment Reports <protocol-definitions-paymentreport>`.